Jonathan-K88/Cybersecurity-FInal-Project/README.md

 # Cybersecurity-Final-Project

-For the Final Project. we filled out three report files and created a presentation focusing on the findings from one of the reports:
+For the Final Project, we filled out three report files and created a presentation focusing on the findings from one of the reports:

 #### Defensive_Report:
 [a ralative link](Defensive_Report.md)